MihirR23/Aerospace_Digital_Twin/_posts/2026-04-08-the-final-demonstration-twelve-weeks-of-work-in-two-videos.md

   </figure>
 </div>

-V1 had two double-acting cylinders, two endpoint sensors per actuator, and a 4-slice solenoid manifold.
+V1 had two double-acting cylinders, two endpoint sensors per actuator and a 4-slice solenoid manifold.
 It demonstrated four scenarios reliably (Normal Deployment, Delayed Deployment, Asymmetric Speed and Incomplete Deployment) but could not lock the actuators at mid-stroke.
 V2 replaced everything with rotary actuators, three magnetic sensors per engine and Festo HGL piloted check valves.
 The check valves were the unlock: they hold the actuator wherever it is when air is cut, making Stall Deployment, Oscillating Deployment and Combined Fault all physically demonstrable for the first time.

 ## The Story in Links